calvinmd/Claimable/README.md

 # Claimable
 ## What is Claimable?
 Claimable is a smart contract that allows you to schedule your token release or transfer.
 It works similar to a stock option grant, where you specify a cliff and a vesting period.
 This could be used for common use cases such as investor token release and incentive token grants.
+It works on all EVM-compatible blockchains, such as Ethereum and its testnets, Binance Smart Chain, and Avalanche, etc.

 Watch video demo here: https://youtu.be/C99OsGbJNtM